 Formulas

-In an ICApp you can apply Formulas to extract, format or process your data as they flow in the workflow.
-It’s like when you work with spreadsheet software such as MS Excel you can use formulas built-in functions like sum(…), power(…), concatenate(…) …etc. For example you can use formulas in ICApps that do following functionality
+In an you can apply Formulas to extract, format or process your data as they flow in the workflow.
+It’s as same as working with a spreadsheet software such as MS Excel, where you use formulas (built-in functions)) like sum(…), power(…), concatenate(…) …etc. In the same way, you can use formulas in that performs following functionalities.

 String Functions